 The Development of Humanistic Psychology

-During the late 1950s Abraham Maslow and other humanist thinkers began to formalize the growing humanistic approach.
-As they began developing a professional organization, they outlined some of the central topics of interest including self-actialization, creativity, individuality, and personal fulfillment.
+During the late 1950s, Abraham Maslow and other humanist thinkers began to formalize the growing humanistic approach.
+As they began developing a professional organization, they outlined some central topics of interest, including self-actualization, creativity, individuality, and personal fulfillment.

 A few important events in the history of humanistic psychology:

 - In 1961, the American Association for Humanistic Psychology.

 - The publication of Maslow’s Toward a Psychology of Being in 1962 is often considered the official introduction of what Maslow referred to as the “third force” in psychology (psychoanalysis and behaviorism being the first and second force).

 - In 1971, humanistic psychology gained its own distinct division of the American Psychological Association.